islanddentalservices/ids/_posts/2016-06-12-what-is-periodontitis.md

 + Juvenile pattern- occurs in teenagers.
 + AUG- Acute Ulcerative Gingivitis - the only painful variation with a specific cause and pattern.

+We'll be talking more about periodontitis in future blog posts.

   {% include back-button %}